-This work has received funding from the Centre National d’Etudes Spatiales for travelling and hardware.
-This work has made use of the Infinity Cluster hosted by Institut d’Astrophysique de Paris.
-We also acknowledge the Euclid consortium for events organised and opportunities to present this work in advance and we thank any of its members with whom we have had useful discussions.
-SC warmly thanks Helene Dupuy-Velu for her contributions to an earlier version of this work.
+This work has received funding from the Centre National d’Etudes Spatiales for travel and hardware.
+It was carried out using the Infinity Cluster hosted by the Institut d’Astrophysique de Paris.
+We also acknowledge the Euclid consortium for organizing events and for providing opportunities to present this work at various stages, and we thank several of its members for useful discussions.
+S.C. warmly thanks Helene Dupuy-Velu for her contributions to an earlier version of this work.

-\section{Conventions and Useful Equations}
+\section{Conventions and useful equations}

-\subsection{Fourier Transform}
+\subsection{Fourier transform}